-Acute BP elevation typically causes reversible vasoconstriction in retinal blood vessels, and hypertensive crisis may cause optic disk edema.
+Acute blood pressure elevation typically causes reversible vasoconstriction in retinal blood vessels, and hypertensive crisis may cause optic disk edema.
 More prolonged or severe hypertension leads to exudative vascular changes, a consequence of endothelial damage and necrosis.
-Other changes (eg, arteriole wall thickening, arteriovenous nicking) typically require years of elevated BP to develop.
+Other changes (eg, arteriole wall thickening, arteriovenous nicking) typically require years of elevated blood pressure to develop.
 Smoking compounds the adverse effects of hypertensive retinopathy.

 Hypertension is a major risk factor for other retinal disorders (eg, retinal artery or vein occlusion, diabetic retinopathy).
 Also, hypertension combined with diabetes greatly increases risk of vision loss.
 Patients with hypertensive retinopathy are at high risk of hypertensive damage to other end organs.

 Symptoms usually do not develop until late in the disease and include blurred vision or visual field defects.

 In the early stages, funduscopy identifies arteriolar constriction, with a decrease in the ratio of the width of the retinal arterioles to the retinal venules.